 Whether you're heading to the gym in hopes of burning calories before a planned splurge (like before a party) or catching a spin class to make up for the tacos and margaritas from last night, exercise cannot compensate for your diet.

-The fix: Exercise may not be the X-factor in weight loss, but it is key to maintaining that weight loss in the long run, according to February 2019 research in the journal Obesity.
+Fix it: Exercise may not be the X-factor in weight loss, but it is key to maintaining that weight loss in the long run, according to February 2019 research in Obesity.
 What's more, exercise, says Cassetty, is important for non-weight-related reasons, like good mood and sleep.

 Instead of making physical activity a kind of punishment, practice movement that feels enjoyable to you — that way, you're more likely to turn it into a long-term habit and reap all the health benefits.